cxxz/automl_decathlon_starter_kit/README.md

 ======================================

 ## Download public datasets
-The 10 developoment datasets were hosted on Google cloud storage.
+The 10 development datasets were hosted on Google cloud storage.
 First, you need to install the [gcloud CLI](https://cloud.google.com/sdk/docs/install).
 Then run the following command line to download the datasets,
 is:
 ```bash